fgrandi/Maple-Yarns/README.md

 ## ✏️ Customization

 ### Content
-- Edit `index.html` to update the content
+- Edit `index.html` to update Stella and Maple's stories
-- Modify the sections to match your needs
+- Add new crochet projects to the creations section
 - Update contact links with your actual social media profiles
+- Add photos of Maple and Stella's crochet adventures

 ### Styling
 - All styles are in `styles/main.css`
-- CSS variables at the top of the file control colors and spacing
+- CSS variables control the warm, cozy color scheme
+- Orange and pink theme inspired by Maple's fur
-- The design uses a mobile-first responsive approach
+- The design uses rounded corners for extra cuteness

 ### Functionality
 - JavaScript is in `scripts/main.js`
-- Includes smooth scrolling, mobile menu, and scroll animations
+- Includes smooth scrolling, mobile menu, and gentle animations
-- Add your own interactive features as needed
+- Add photo galleries or pattern downloads as needed

 ### Configuration
-- Update `_config.yml` with your site information
+- Update `_config.yml` with your Maple Yarns site information
 - Modify the GitHub Actions workflow if needed (`.github/workflows/pages.yml`)

 ## 📱 Responsive Breakpoints